 These wonderfully symmetrical plants show the fractal nature of math, physics and the universe.
 Could this be evidence of sacred geometry?
 “Look deep into nature, and then you will understand everything better.”

-is found throughout the entire universe and can be seen everywhere in the natural world.
-Even our own bodies are made up of this mathematical equation, commonly referred to as the Fibonacci sequence, which connects all living things in the universe.
+Is found throughout the entire universe and can be seen everywhere in the natural world.
+Even our bodies are made up of this mathematical equation, commonly referred to as the Fibonacci sequence, which connects all living things in the universe.

 If you haven’t seen it yet, I highly suggest watching Nassim Haramein’s documentary Black Whole, which delves much deeper into this theory that suggests everything in our world is connected.

 Plant growth, in fact, is governed by the Fibonacci sequence, providing an excellent example of the order that unifies all of creation.
 You can find this pattern in sunflowers, in galaxies, in whirlpools, and in our very DNA.
 The Fibonacci sequence reveals how things grow, building and multiplying according to what is already there.
 This growth by accumulation is reflected in the branches of trees, the spiral of flowers, and the unfurling of ferns, among many other examples.